 The Bubonic plague signified real terror in urban communities for hundreds of years.
 Spread by airborne bacteria or by infected fleas living on rats in unhygienic urban conditions, this disease wiped out two-thirds of the inhabitants of parts of Europe in the 14th century.

 While Bubonic plague is transmitted to humans via fleas living on rats, Pneumonic plague is the most virulent and least common form of plague and can be inhaled and transmitted between humans without involvement of animals or fleas.
-It occurs when Y. pestis bacteria infect the lungs and cause pneumonia and, without treatment, it can kill within 24 hours. .

 According to the WHO Collaborating Centre for Plague in Antananarivo, plague is a re-emerging disease and pneumonic plague is the most feared clinical form.

-The Bubonic plague
+History of Bubonic plague

 The plague returned for centuries, often in the summer months.
 It is thought that the Great Fire of London in 1666 was largely responsible for ending this scourge in London, as it destroyed many of the favourite haunts of the rats which bore the infected fleas.